πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 }

-Best practice: Always mark parameters as const when the function doesn't modify them.
+Best practice: always mark parameters as const when the function doesn't modify them.

-・Accidental modifications are caught at compile time
+・Accidental modifications get caught at compile time.

 String literals and const